-Summer Undergraduate Research Academy The MI-LSAMP Summer Undergraduate Research Academy (SURA) was designed to provide a comprehensive research training experience for students.
+Summer Undergraduate Research Academy The MI-LSAMP Summer Undergraduate Research Academy (SURA) was designed to provide a comprehensive research training

+"Participating in the [summer research] academy was a great opportunity.
+I got the chance to conduct research in my field of interest . . . and the experience looks good on my resume."
+SURA Participant experience for students.
 Through this program, students experienced a multidisciplinary introduction to research.
 Each student participant was partnered with a faculty research mentor to conduct a research project in the faculty mentor's lab.
 Faculty mentors worked closely with their students directing their continued growth and development in knowledge of research and proficiency.
 The Summer Undergraduate Research Academy (SURA) was implemented in 2008 at